wangeditor-team/wangeditor-usage-doc-en/docs/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-wangEditor is a web rich text editor that use typescript develop.
+wangEditor4 is a web rich text editor that use typescript develop.
 It's lightweight, simple, use convience and open source.

 It support most of modern browsers: Chrome, Firefox, Safar, Edge, QQ, IE11 and so on.